awestover/thoughts/content/1research/Solving AI Safety from 1st principles.md

 if we had some strategy for building a nice ai, that was competitive, and we thought was likely to be adopted, then i think this'd increase our chances.

+One big concern about working on AI stuff is that it'll accelerate the rate of dev of dangerous tech, and so even if we don't get wiped by AI, we'll get wiped by something else.
+Under this view, we should focus solely on achieving global coordination.
+[Paul discusses here why he thinks alignment is still important](https://ai-alignment.com/handling-destructive-technology-85800a12d99#.7q9gvxl0p) despite this consideration.

 **nice**:\
 a nice AI is one that tries to make the future good.